 • It is very important to respect all the resting and rising times to obtain a good result.

-• If when forming the roscón, the dough contracts trying to return to its initial state , it is because the dough is tense.
-Cover with film and let it rest for 5-10 minutes before proceeding to form the roscón again.
+• If the dough contracts when you form the ring and tries to return to its initial state , it is because the dough is tense.
+Cover it with cling film and let it rest for 5-10 minutes before proceeding to form the ring again.

-• Respecting the fermentation times are very important to obtain a good final result , as well as good aroma, flavor and fluffiness.
-If our roscones mess up during cooking, it is because we lacked final fermentation time.
+• Respecting the fermentation times is very important to obtain a good final result , as well as good aroma, flavour and fluffiness.
+If our roscón cracks while baking, it is because we did not have enough final fermentation time.

-• The decoration is totally optional, we can decorate it as we like.
+• The decoration is completely optional, we can decorate it as we like.

-• Buyer's gun allows us to pour the cream very cleanly and being able to control the pressure very well.
-This favors that the quantity poured is always the same.
-In addition, we do not waste any of the whipped cream thanks to the piston that goes down each time we press.
-In my case I have used a star-shaped mouthpiece, but you can use another model from all the available mouthpieces they have.
+• The Buyer gun allows us to pipe the cream very cleanly and with very good control over the pressure.
+This means that the amount piped is always the same.
+In addition, we do not waste any whipped cream thanks to the piston that goes down each time we press.
+In my case I used a star nozzle, but you can use another model from all the nozzles available that they have.

-• If we do not have pearl sugar , we can moisten a little sugar with orange blossom water and place it on it just before cooking the piece.
+• If we do not have pearl sugar , we can moisten a little sugar with orange blossom water and place it on top just before baking the piece.

-• The roscón holds in perfect condition for 3 days wrapped in film.
-If we fill it, we can keep it refrigerated for 3-4 days very well wrapped in film to prevent the cold from drying out the crumb.
+• The roscón will last in perfect condition for 3 days wrapped in cling film.
+If we fill it, we can keep it refrigerated for 3-4 days, very well wrapped in cling film to prevent the cold from drying out the crumb.

-We hope you have a wonderful and magical Twelfth Night!
-Do not forget to leave their Majesties of the East a good plate with cookies or sweets and milk, although they will surely pamper you much more if you leave them a few pieces of Roscón de Reyes made by yourself.
+We hope you have a wonderful and magical Three Kings' Night!
+Don't forget to leave their Eastern Majesties a nice plate of cookies or sweets and milk, although they will surely pamper you even more if you leave them some pieces of Roscón de Reyes made by yourself.

 Leave a comment